The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Introduction

 The Casson-Sullivan realisability condition is satisfied for $4$-manifolds whose fundamental groups are in the following classes. \begin{enumerate}[(i)] \item Finite cyclic groups $\Z/n$. \item Groups of the form $\Z/(2^n)\times \Z/2$. \item Groups of the form $(\Z/2)^n$. \item Dihedral groups $D_n$. \end{enumerate}

-The above list is not exhaustive (for more information see \Cref{sbs:realisation_condition_examples}).
+The above list is not exhaustive (for more information see \zcref{sbs:realisation_condition_examples}).
 It should also be noted that the condition holds for all manifolds with odd order fundamental groups, however, this class is not interesting as in these cases $H^3(X,\partial X;\Z/2)=0$ and hence the Casson-Sullivan invariant is trivially realisable.